GLOBAL MARKETS-Shares rally, retail surge drives silver to 8-year high

 NEW YORK, Feb 1 (Reuters) - Global shares rebounded from last week's steep sell-off and silver prices surged on Monday as retail investors expanded their social media-fueled battle with Wall Street to drive the precious metal to an eight-year high.

-A shift in the retail trading frenzy to silver drove up mining stocks on both sides of the Atlantic, with a 7.2% jump in the iShares Silver Trust ETF SLV.N - the largest silver-backed ETR - put it on track for its best day since 2008.
+A shift in the retail trading frenzy to silver drove up mining stocks on both sides of the Atlantic and left precious metals dealers scrambling for bars and coins to meet demand.

-Data for the ETF showed its silver holdings jumped by a record 37 million shares from Thursday to Friday alone, each representing an ounce of silver.
+The iShares Silver Trust ETF SLV.N - the largest silver-backed ETF - jumped 7.1%.
+Data showed its holdings rose by a record 37 million shares from Thursday to Friday alone, each representing an ounce of silver.

-Mining behemoths BHP Group BHPB.L, Glencore Plc GLEN.L and Anglo American Plc AAL.L were the top six gainers to the FTSE 100 .FTSE in London, with the blue-chip closing up 0.92%.
+Mining behemoths BHP Group BHPB.L, Glencore Plc GLEN.L and Anglo American Plc AAL.L were the top six gainers on the FTSE 100 .FTSE in London, with the blue-chip index closing up 0.92%.

-On Wall Street, nine of the 11 major S&P sectors advanced, with technology .SPLRCT leading the rally.

-Silver prices XAG= surged to an eight-year high of just over $30 an ounce, before paring gains to trade 6.3% higher at $28.70.
+Silver prices XAG= climbed to an eight-year peak of just over $30 an ounce before paring gains to trade up 6.3% at $28.70.

-The social media trading frenzy drove huge gains in companies such as GameStop Corp GME.N last week, forcing hedge funds to cover their short positions and sparking volatility on Wall Street.
-The three main stock indexes posted their biggest weekly declines since October.
+The trading frenzy drove huge gains in companies such as GameStop Corp GME.N last week, forcing hedge funds to cover bets it would decline.
+GameStop GME.N slid 30.77% to $225.00.

 "Silver has knock-on effects compared to GameStop because it has links to miners," said Connor Campbell, a financial analyst at SpreadEx.
 "If you start pushing silver higher, that is going to have effects on other industries and other markets and that is clearly what happened."